apache/druid/docs/querying/sql-data-types.md

 When `druid.expressions.useStrictBooleans = true`, Druid uses three-valued logic for [expressions](../misc/math-expr.md) evaluation, such as `expression` virtual columns or `expression` filters.
 However, even in this mode, Druid uses two-valued logic for filter types other than `expression`.

+## Nested columns
+Druid `COMPLEX<json>` types can be interacted with using [JSON functions](sql-json-functions.md), which can perform nested value extraction, transforms, and create new `COMPLEX<json>` structures. `COMPLEX` types currently have limited functionality outside of the use of these specialized functions, and so cannot be grouped on, filtered directly on, or used as inputs to many types of aggregations.
+These values can be translated into a `STRING` as workaround solution until `COMPLEX` types are fully integrated into the general engine.